 Santa Barbara, CA

 Jessica Cadiente is the Library Director for the City of Santa Barbara and is responsible for public libraries throughout Santa Barbara County, including two City libraries and seven County libraries.
 She manages an annual budget of $7.2 million and 120 full-time and hourly employees.
 Prior to her appointment with the City of Santa Barbara, Ms. Cadiente was the Library Director for the City of Lompoc.
 She began her library career in Arizona where she worked in a variety of roles.
 Ms. Cadiente received a Bachelor's degree in History from Arizona State University and a Master’s degree in Library and Information Science from San Jose State University.

 Chris Candelaria Warburton is an Assistant Library Administrator for the County of Los Angeles Public Library system, overseeing 17 libraries and a bookmobile for East Region.
 She has had the opportunity to work in a variety of capacities for public libraries over her career.
 Chris was an ALA Spectrum Scholar and California Library Eureka Leadership Program Fellow.
 In addition to an MLIS, she also holds a Master’s in Public Administration and has been known to enjoy food excursions.

 Caroline County Public Library

-Amanda Courie has served as the Youth Services Manager at the Caroline County Public Library in Denton, Md. since 2008.
-Prior to earning her Masters in Library and Information Studies from Florida State University, she received her BA in Writing and Literature from Naropa University in Boulder, Colo.
+Amanda Courie has served as the Youth Services Manager at the Caroline County Public Library in Denton, MD, since 2008.
+Prior to earning her Masters in Library and Information Studies from Florida State University, she received her BA in Writing and Literature from Naropa University in Boulder, CO.
 She returned to her hometown to raise her family, and is grateful for the opportunity to create strong connections in the community she grew up in through her work at the library.
 She lives in Ridgely, Md. with her husband John and their two daughters, Sunyata and Leland.